 5 Hassle-Free Solutions to Transfer Photos from iPhone to New iPhone

-"I've bought a new iPhone XS.
-The only thing that bores me is I cannot transfer all the photos/pictures in my old iPhone 6 to iPhone XS.
+"I've bought a new iPhone 11 Pro.
+The only thing that bores me is I cannot transfer all the photos/pictures in my old iPhone 6 to iPhone 11 Pro.
 So many transfer limitations in iTunes and iCloud, you know."

 Solely relying on iTunes and iCloud for photo transfer is, of course, not an ideal solution.
-There are actually many ways to transfer photos from iPhone to iPhone.
+There are many ways to transfer photos from iPhone to iPhone (like iPhone 11 or iPhone 11 Pro).
 Some ways may be reliable but clumsy, and some may be useful but risky.
 Then how to find the right way to transfer photos from iPhone to another?
 Isn't this tricky?

 Just relax!
 This tutorial will explore 5 iPhone-to-iPhone picture transfer ways, and pick out the most appropriate ones for you.